 416 Marlborough was designed by architect Willard T. Sears and built in 1895-1896 as a 32-unit apartment building, The Marlborough, for Washington Butcher Thomas.

 Washington Thomas was a sugar manufacturer and an investor in real estate.
 In addition to The Marlborough, in 1898-1899, he built the Hotel Cambridge at 483 Beacon.
-He and his wife, Caroline (Wadleigh) Thomas, lived at 20 Gloucester.
+He and his wife, Caroline (Wadleigh) Thomas, lived at 285 Commonwealth and then at 20 Gloucester.

 Washington Thomas purchased the land for 416 Marlborough on November 30, 1892, from Walter C. Cabot and the estate of Benjamin Williams Crowninshield.
 It was the western 106 feet of a parcel with a 498 foot frontage on Marlborough that Walter C. Cabot and Benjamin W. Crowninshield had acquired on January 20, 1880, from John Brooks Fenno and William Storer Eaton.
 J. Brooks Fenno and William Eaton had purchased the land that same day from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company.